 - Prepare a large bowl or sheet pan for the shredded meat.

-- Remove the legs and thigh first and using hands remove the meat from bone, add to bowl.
+- If the skin isn’t gone, remove it.
+Then remove the legs and thigh first and using hands remove the meat from bone, add to bowl.

 - Using a knife, remove the breast from the bone, and then break into chunks and add to bowl.